RichardDShipman/N_Glycopeptide_Finder/README.md

 ## License

 This script is released under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 ## Acknowledgments